 You are here:

 I took a long break after finishing my Bachelor of Social Work in 1995, but in recent years I’ve turned into a perpetual student.
 In 2015 I got a Certificate IV in Training and Assessment from TAFE.
 In 2016, I completed a Graduate Diploma in Sexology at Curtin University.
-Then, following a career transition, I started ;my HETI Graduate Certificate in Applied Mental Health Studies in 2019.
+Then, following a career transition, I started my HETI Higher Education Graduate Certificate in Applied Mental Health Studies in 2019.

 I worked as a therapist in private practice for 17 years.
 By the end of that period, I was looking to do something different.
 In the latter five years in private practice I had worked primarily as a couples and sex therapist, so imagined I might continue in this field.
 But then I got a job in 2018 working as a Senior Mental Health Professional (Older Adults) with WA Country Health Service.

 Once I enrolled, I was delighted to find the support provided to students was fantastic.
 Everyone from the lecturers, to the librarian, to the admin staff went out of their way to help me.
 The course content has also been excellent.
 After completing the first unit – Professional Standards in Mental Health Care – I was a lot better informed about how to navigate the public health system.

 The TAFE and university assignments I’ve done in the past have typically been pretty abstract and of little real-world use.
-But I’ve been able to use the HETI assignments, informed by my previous sexology studies, to create work presentations on topics such as ‘Recovery Oriented Mental Health Care with Older Adults who identify as LBGTI' and ‘The Ethical Dilemma of Sexual Intimacy for Older People with Dementia in Care’.
+But I’ve been able to use the HETI Higher Education assignments, informed by my previous sexology studies, to create work presentations on topics such as ‘Recovery Oriented Mental Health Care with Older Adults who identify as LBGTI' and ‘The Ethical Dilemma of Sexual Intimacy for Older People with Dementia in Care’.
 I’ve given those presentations to colleagues, community groups and conferences.

 You never know what opportunities will arise as a result of doing a course.
 But even before finishing mine, I can point to some exciting developments.
 Perhaps the most important one is that, as a result of learning about proactive mental health initiatives in other states, I’m now part of a team working to establish a memory clinic in Albany.

-As a Western Australian, I didn’t realise I was eligible for a HETI scholarship until they got in contact to offer me one.
+As a Western Australian, I didn’t realise I was eligible for a HETI Higher Education scholarship until they got in contact to offer me one.
 Rural Health West had already agreed to pay for my course, so I didn’t accept the offer.
 It was much appreciated, nonetheless.

 One, always check if you qualify for a scholarship.